Sone996/News_Blog/README.md

 # News Blog Premier League
-This was made as project for college, for class Programming of WEB Aplications
+This was made as project for college, for class "Uvod u Internet tehnologije"